-- Work with local governments to further reduce emissions from buildings, transportation and solid waste. - Explore additional opportunities for resource recovery and identify best practices to further reduce waste, increase recycling and find beneficial uses for waste. - Ensure appropriate funding for parks infrastructure, improvements and maintenance by updating the Regional Parks Strategy with consideration to ecological, recreation and reconciliation principles and land acquisition capacity. - 2d Develop model bylaws and best practices for use by municipalities and electoral areas.
+- Declare a Climate Emergency and take a leadership role to pursue regional carbon neutrality by 2030. - 2b Work with local governments to further reduce emissions from buildings, transportation and solid waste. - Explore additional opportunities for resource recovery and identify best practices to further reduce waste, increase recycling and find beneficial uses for waste. - Ensure appropriate funding for parks and trails infrastructure, improvements and maintenance by updating the Regional Parks Strategy with consideration to ecological, recreation and reconciliation principles, land acquisition capacity, and expanded partnerships with First Nations and parks user groups. - 2e Develop model bylaws and best practices for use by municipalities and electoral areas.